 - Will future generations understand and appreciate why that date was chosen and will it still mean something to them?

 - Will the pillar marking the date be likely to draw people to visit and / or raise awareness of the MK Rose?

 - Does the marking of date provide an opportunity to animate the pillar, if chosen?

 Nominations will not be accepted if they seek to promote a particular brand or give a commercial advantage to a company or individual.

 While nominations relating to specific dates are preferable, nominations which relate to a recognisable day, e.g., the third Sunday in November, may be acceptable.

-Events at the Milton Keynes Rose
+Facilities at Milton Keynes Rose